DanGiannone1/rfp_accelerator/README.md

 ## Features

-- Intelligent, AI-powered document chunking
+- Upload - Intelligent, AI-powered document chunking and "RFP at a glance"
-- Finding the right employees for a given RFP
+- Employee Matching - Find the right employees for a given RFP based on skillset or other attributes
-- "Chat with your RFP"
-- Requirements extraction
+- RFP Analyzer - Ask questions about the RFP
+- Requirements Extraction - extract requirements or any other structured data from the RFP
-- Response builder
+- Response builder - Start building your response to the RFP

 ## Setup

 ### Prerequisites

-Before setting up the RFP Accelerator, ensure you have the following:

-1. Azure Blob Storage account
-2. Azure Document Intelligence service
+Each module of the accelerator has a different set of prerequisite services.

+1. Upload - Azure Blob Storage, Azure Document Intelligence, Azure OpenAI, Azure Cosmos DB, managed identity between Doc Intelligence and Blob Storage.
+2. Employee Matching - Azure Blob Storage, Azure Document Intelligence, Azure OpenAI, Azure Cosmos DB, Azure AI Search
-3. Azure OpenAI service with a deployed model
+3. RFP Analyzer - Azure Cosmos DB, Azure OpenAI
-4. Managed identity configured between Blob Storage and Document Intelligence
+4. Requirements Extraction - Azure Cosmos DB, Azure OpenAI
+5. Response Builder - Azure Cosmos DB, Azure OpenAI, Azure AI Search

+See the readme of each module for detailed documentation and setup instructions.

 ### Installation